chaintope/tapyrus-core/src/qt/README.md

 ### TapyrusGUI.(h/cpp)

-Represents the main window of the Bitcoin UI.
+Represents the main window of the Tapyrus UI.

 ### \*model.(h/cpp)